Kyetume: Gender Based Violence Prevention

-Kyetume has set up a community based health care service in order to combat issues such as Gender Based Violence Prevention.
+Kyetume has set up a community based health care service in order to combat issues such as gender based violence.

-In Uganda, Gender Based Violence is one of the leading causes of female injury and due to the larger number of men in power most women are seen as powerless.
+In Uganda, gender based violence is one of the leading causes of female injury and due to the larger number of men in power most women are seen as powerless.

-To combat this the Kytume Community-based Health Care Service has started to raise awareness for such violence.
+To combat this the Kytume community-based health care service has started to raise awareness for such violence.